Linaro/lava/doc/overview.rst

 What is LAVA?
 =============

 LAVA is the Linaro Automation and Validation Architecture.

+LAVA is a continuous integration system for deploying operating systems onto physical and virtual hardware for running tests.
+Tests can be simple boot testing, bootloader testing and system level testing, although extra hardware may be required for some system tests.
+Results are tracked over time and data can be exported for further analysis.

 LAVA is a collection of participating components, the overall idea and evolving architecture that allows us to make testing, quality control and automation.
 LAVA-the-stack aims to make systematic, automatic and manual quality control more approachable for projects of all sizes.

 LAVA is for validation - telling whether the code the other Linaro